YellowFish085/al-search/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and watch for development
 ```
-npm run serve
+npm run watch
 ```

 ### Compiles and minifies for production